-- Apply the fundamentals of chassis management system and its control - Analysis of different sensors and actuators for automotive applications. - Discuss case studies on Research focused areas - Learner can able to apply the knowledge to develop future technology cars
+- Prepare layout of sensors for chassis management system and its control - Analyse of different sensors and actuators for automotive applications. - Design suitable transportation systems for requirements. - Discuss case studies on Research focused areas - Analyze faults and suggest remedies. - Learner can able to apply the knowledge to develop future technology cars